A Polygon Pour (brighter red) being used to create a large GND area on a board.

 Click Tools » Convert » Create Polygon from Selected Primitives.

 The polygon will be created with its Fill Mode set to Outline.
-Note that the original selected primitives are not removed and the new polygon is poured inside the selected objects.
+Note that the originally selected primitives are not removed and the new polygon is poured inside the selected objects.
 Double-click to repour the new polygon as solid or hatched.
 Note that the edge of the new polygon will lay along the centerline of the selected objects that were used to create it.

 As the Create Polygon from Selected Objects algorithm uses the centerline of the selected objects, it requires that the end and start locations of touching objects are exactly co-incident (at the same location).
 If this is not the case, a Confirm dialog will appear, giving the location where the algorithm failed and also providing the opportunity to instruct the algorithm to attempt to define the polygon from the edges of the objects instead.
 As long as the selected objects overlap slightly, this option should create a polygon with the edge of the polygon tracing the outer edge of the selected objects.